Why you should invest in gold

 Why Should You Invest in Gold

 Recommending gold is fraught with trouble.
-Many gold-junkies are people who invest in the yellow metal in preparation for some sort of “end-of-the world” event.
+Many gold-junkies are people who invest in the yellow metal in preparation for some sort of “end-of-the-world” event.
 As a result, “serious” financial investors often scoff at gold.
 In India, gold has huge (often irrational) cultural significance.
 As a result “serious” financial investors (and advisors) in India scoff at gold even more.
-However modern finance, especially work in the area of currencies, can now be used to make some significant arguments in favour of gold.
-Like so many Indian things, it may just be a case of modern science making us realise that the ancients had it right after all!
+However modern finance, especially works in the area of currencies, can now be used to make some significant arguments in favor of gold.
+Like so many Indian things, it may just be a case of modern science making us realize that the ancients had it right after all!

 Deconstructing the gold price in Indian rupees

-- 1. What is happening to the gold price in dollars: This portion is affected by various international developments (such as global real interest real rates) and the effect of India-specific factors is actually quite minimal.
-When global crises occur such as in 2008, then the international gold price moves up due to safe haven demand while Indian equities are tanking.
-However barring such events, it is difficult to see any clear value that gold price in dollars brings to an Indian equity-bond portfolio.
+- 1. What is happening to the gold price in dollars: This portion is affected by various international developments (such as global real interest in real rates) and the effect of India-specific factors is actually quite minimal.
+When global crises occur such as in 2008, then the international gold price moves up due to safe-haven demand while Indian equities are tanking.
+However, barring such events, it is difficult to see any clear value that gold price in dollars brings to an Indian equity-bond portfolio.